cs3216/cs3216.github.io/assignments/mobile/index.md

 cache, helps to provide a consistent experience even when there is no connection.

 <div class="box">
-  <strong>Warning</strong>: Support for Service Worker are still in development
+  <strong>Warning</strong>: Support for service workers are still in development
   which may result in browser compatibility issues.
 Check out
   <a href="https://jakearchibald.github.io/isserviceworkerready">
   https://jakearchibald.github.io/isserviceworkerready</a> for the current state of support.